BarsamPazhohesh/Statify/FileManager/docs.md

 # File Manager Documentation
-The **filemanager** is a versatile utility designed to simplify file handling operations such as reading, writing, and processing files within a project.
+The **FileManager** is a versatile utility designed to simplify file handling operations such as reading, writing, and processing files within a project.

 ## Types